 The head sensor results (HIC) for the Marathon was 371, where the maximum allowed is 1000 and the lower the result the better.
-The chart below shows this result in comparison to the best HIC score in the group of 186 for the Essentials by Britax Allegiance.
+The chart below shows this result in comparison to the best HIC score in the group of 186 for the Britax Allegiance.

 The chest sensor results (g clip) for the Marathon was 48 where the maximum allowed is 60 and once again the lower result is better.
 The graph above shows the Marathon results compared to the best result in the group of 33.4 for the Clek Foonf.

 The analysis of sensor results and the comparison of the data to the competition earned the Marathon a 5 of 10 score, which is below the average of 7 for the group.
 In contrast, the more affordable Britax Emblem and Britax Allegiance had scores of 8 which means that parents can find a more economical solution with an additional margin of protection.